Kansas-Style Herbed Pasty

 Drop 2/3 cup filling on half of circle.
 Moisten edges with water and spoon dough over filling.
 Cover filling with the other half of circle.
 Roll edges over and crimp with a fork to seal.

 Using a small bowl, prepare egg wash by whisking together egg and water.
 Brush egg wash over the tops of each pasty.
-Cut three slits on top of each pasty for steam to escape.
+Using a knife or kitchen shears, cut two or three slits on top of each pasty for steam to escape.
+If desired, sprinkle with sea salt and freshly ground black pepper.

 Bake in preheated oven for 45-50 minutes until golden brown.